Gerald Fitzgerald (priest): Plan for an island retreat

 Fitzgerald developed a vision for a retreat on a remote island in the Caribbean in which sexually predatory priests would be sequestered for the remainder of their lives.
 His motives were a desire to save the church from scandal and to save laypeople from being victimized.
 In 1957, Fitzgerald mentioned this idea in a letter to Archbishop Byrne, his ecclesiastical sponsor and co-founder of the Paracletes.
 In 1965 Fitzgerald put a $5,000 deposit on an island in Barbados that had a total purchase price of $50,000.
 However, Byrne having died in 1963, Fitzgerald found that Byrne's successor, James Peter Davis was opposed to the project.
 Fitzgerald was forced to sell the island and abandon his vision for isolating priest sex offenders.

 Death and burial

-Fitzgerald is buried in Resurrection Cemetery of the Servants of the Paraclete in Jemez Springs, New Mexico.
-Fitzgerald died of congestive heart failure as traveling retreat master (for his remaining 5 years on Earth) on June 28, 1969 while at supper with sisters not of his own Foundation.
-His absence was due to infighting among the Paraclete Fathers and fighting requests on psychotherapy appeals, he then remained on the road as permanent retreat master taking his suitcase from hospital to the airport directly, after suffering a heart attack.